google/gemma.cpp/DEVELOPERS.md

 4. Backend (`highway`) - Low-level hardware interface (SIMD in the case of highway) supporting the implementations in (3).

+Besides these layers, supporting utilities are:

+- `compression/` - model compression operations. the 8-bit switched floating point model conversion is here.
+- `util/` - command line argument handling and any other utilities.

+## Style and Formatting

+A `.clang-format` configuration is provided with our defaults, please run source files through `clang-format` (or a formatter that produces equivalent behavior) before finalizing PR for submission.

 ## Compile-Time Flags (Advanced)

 There are several compile-time flags to be aware of (note these may or may not